Sunday, September 18, 2011

 Mr.S

-Should we take birth signs in the Zodiac at its prescribed value, or its alleged influence over our life- capable to propel us and to knock us out?
-Some say yes and some a stern no and nonsense.
-Personally I do not care much as the veracity is humbug and the whole matter a mambo jumbo.
-But I have had a fair experience and knowledge of what some people can do to an unpretentious zodiac sign.
-There are a few in the particular birth sign who have given me much discomfort and trouble.
-However one fellow stands out as the enfant terrible of the constellation.
-And this guy is a Sagittarian.
-Mercifully I last met him in 1995.
+Should we take birth signs in the Zodiac at their prescribed value or believe their alleged influence over our lives, capable of propelling us forward or knocking us down?
+Some say yes, others a stern no, dismissing it as nonsense.
+Personally, I care little for it, as the veracity seems humbug and the whole matter mere mumbo jumbo.
+However, I’ve had enough experience to know what some people can do with an unassuming zodiac sign.
+A few individuals born under a particular sign have caused me considerable discomfort and trouble.
+One fellow stands out as the enfant terrible of the constellation—a Sagittarian.
+Mercifully, I last met him in 1995.

-When we had the review meetings and conferences, which were held in five star hotels in various metropolises, he was at his most ridiculous self.
-I have seen hotel staffs who man banquets, lunch and other breaks during our meetings laughing and smiling mockingly with amusement at his conduct.
-The worst was always reserved for the evening cocktails and dinner, when he went clownish over spirits and is a derisive figure of his own self.
+During review meetings and conferences, held in five-star hotels across various metropolises, he was at his most ridiculous.
+I saw hotel staff managing banquets, lunches, and breaks laugh and smile mockingly at his conduct.
+The worst was reserved for evening cocktails and dinners, when, under the influence of spirits, he became a derisive caricature of himself.

-I could live with all this personality of his.
-But the worst of his attributes I loathe was his act of shoe string tying and the sudden vanishing act to the loo.
-He was not exactly a miser but was artful in living upon others while he ensured safety of his wallet.
-He used to drink like a fish and eat like a famished Rip Van Winkle.
-Once during a dinner session when kebabs were served, referring to his clownish conduct someone observed loudly,"arey kebab mein haddi kaissey” (How could there be bone in the kebab)?
+I could tolerate his personality quirks, but the attribute I loathed most was his “shoestring tying” and sudden vanishing act to the loo.
+He wasn’t exactly a miser but was artful in living off others while safeguarding his wallet.
+He drank like a fish and ate like a famished Rip Van Winkle.
+Once, during a dinner when kebabs were served, someone remarked loudly on his clownish behaviour, “Arey, kebab mein haddi kaise?”
+(How could there be a bone in the kebab?)

-Why do I write this memoir on Mr.’S ?
-It is because I had a dream and he was having Kebab all by himself, caring not a hoot for me standing near, smacking my lips and drooling uncontrollably.
+Why do I write this memoir about Mr S?
+Because I had a dream in which he was devouring kebabs alone, caring not a hoot for me standing nearby, smacking my lips and drooling uncontrollably.
+When I awoke, my pillow was damp, and I could almost smell the kebabs.

 Friday, September 9, 2011